mhzrerfani/portfolio/README.md

-# Portfolio Demo Built with SvelteKit and Tailwind CSS
+# Portfolio Built with SvelteKit and Tailwind CSS

 ![Demo](demo.gif)